Mediation analysis with unmeasured confounding between parallel mediators and outcome: Notation, model and identification

 Our identification conditions employ interaction or nonlinear terms in certain mediator models as instruments rather than auxiliary variables.
 This approach aligns with common practices within the mediation analysis literature \citep{ten2007causal,small2012mediation,zheng2015causal}.
 Example~\ref{exam:identification} shows potentials of multiple mediators for identification due to their shared-confounding structure.
-We further illustrate our identification strategy through the following example and highlight its difference from the null-treatment or sparsity assumptions in two related papers by \citet{miao2023identifying} and~\citet{tang2023synthetic} that focus on multi-treatment problems, which also exploit the shared confounding structure.
+Another example highlights the difference of our method from the null-treatment or sparsity assumptions in two related papers by \citet{miao2023identifying} and~\citet{tang2023synthetic}, which can be found in Appendix \ref{examp}.